 Hydroxatone Side Effects

 Does Hydroxatone have any side effects?
 Well, I didn't see anybody saying it did anything terrible.
-That said, if you search for “argireline” —one of the ingredients in Hydroxatone —some people warn that it might cause skin sagging, due to its botox effects.
+That said, if you search for “Argireline” some people warn that it might cause skin sagging, due to its botox effects.
 I think this is rare but its something to keep in mind.
-Fortutunately, if it does happen I believe the effect is only temporary.
+Fortunately, if it does happen I believe the effect is only temporary.
+To test, use on a small part of the skin at first to see what happens.

 Does Hydroxatone Work?